Risk Management Overview & Scope

 - Authorize.
 Identify and authorize unmitigated risks.
 Risks assessed to be High or Severe under the risk assessment can only be accepted on behalf of U-M by senior unit leadership in consultation with the Chief Information Security Officer or a delegated authority.

 - Monitor and Follow Up.
 Follow up on an ongoing basis to ensure and track progress of open Risk Treatment Plan items.
-This is done by Information Assurance working with the unit.
+IA works with unit staff members as needed on this.

 Risk Management Roles & Responsibilities